Dathasai1234/Personal-Notes/Projects/Reckner/Security checks.md

 **Description**:

-- When enabled, it audits and records specific system events related to the loading of various extension code components by the security subsystem.
+- When enabled, it audits and records specific system events related to the **loading of various extension code components by the security subsystem**.
 - These extension code components include:
         - **Authentication packages**: Used for user authentication during logon.
         - **Notification packages**: Responsible for handling notifications related to security events.